The Hyde

 The Hyde was damaged by flying bombs in WWII, repaired by the National Trust and sadly, in 1965, was destroyed by fire."

-This history was kindly compiled by J.M.B Earle - a relative of the Disney family.
+The history below was kindly compiled by J.M.B Earle - a relative of the Disney family.

 The Hyde was once the seat of the largest landowner in the parish of Ingatestone and Fryerning.
 It is unknown the exact year a house first existed on the site but the final building and was built in circa 1700s and it takes its name from the Old English word "Hide" meaning an area of land around of 120-acres.
 However, The Hyde was eventually part of a 200-acre estate under the ownership of the Disney family.
 The Hyde was purchased in 1718 by Mr Timothy Brand, third son of John Brand.
 The Hyde was vastly reshaped by his son Thomas Brand-Hollis who re-designed the house, enlarged it and constructed the outer walls of red and black brick.